4 early gravity lessons

 Outside or in a room with some space, toss a soft ball up into the air and watch together as it falls down again, saying “first it goes up, then it goes down.”
 If you’re outside, you can fill a container with water and empty it into the air to show your toddler how liquids are affected by gravity.

-Toss clothespins into a large bowl, bucket, or laundry basket, experimenting with different distances.
-Practice dropping at first before moving on to tossing, making sure the container is close enough and large enough for them to be successful.
+Toss the Wooden Coins into a large bowl, bucket, or laundry basket, experimenting with different distances.
+Practice dropping at first before moving on to tossing, making sure the container is close enough and large enough for your child to be successful.